wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/docs/source/about_methods.rst

 We use the official implementation of PIDC by the author at https://github.com/Tchanders/NetworkInference.jl with a customized wrapper.
 Our wrapper will parse multiple arguments to select a set of targeted trajectories for inference, transform trajectories into a suitable format, feed each trajectory into the PIDC algorithm, and store the output into designated directories.
 Our implementation can be found at https://github.com/wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/tree/main/src/models/PIDC.
-The method is implemented in Julia with the help of NumPy Python package to store generated trajectories, NPZ.jl from https://github.com/fhs/NPZ.jl to load .npy into the Julia environment, stringr from https://stringr.tidyverse.org for string operation, and optparse from https://github.com/trevorld/r-optparse/tree/master to produce Python-style argument parser.
+The method is implemented in Julia with the help of NumPy Python package to store generated trajectories, ArgParse.jl from https://github.com/carlobaldassi/ArgParse.jl to parse command line arguments, CSV.jl from https://github.com/JuliaData/CSV.jl to save and load .csv files, DataFrames.jl from https://github.com/JuliaData/DataFrames.jl to manipulate data array, and NPZ.jl from https://github.com/fhs/NPZ.jl to load .npy into the Julia environment.

 Scribe
 ******